PETER SCOONES / SCIENCE PHOTO LIBRARY PETER SCOONES / SCIENCE PHOTO LIBRARY

-Slate pencil sea urchin (Heterocentrotus mammilatus).
-The sea urchin is a marine invertebrate related to starfish.
-It has a spherical shell that is covered with spines for protection.
-The slate pencil sea urchin has particularly thick spines to withstand the turbulent water of its shallow water habitat.
-It is named for the fact that its spines were once used to write on blackboards.
-The sea urchin uses tube feet (podia) to crawl over rocks on the seabed.
-Its mouth is also on its underside, allowing its jaws to scrape algae growing on the rock.
-The slate pencil sea urchin lives in the Red Sea, and Indian and Pacific Oceans.
+Slate pencil sea urchin (Heterocentrotus sp.) on a reef.
+The sea urchin is a marine invertebrate of the phylum Echinodermata that includes starfish.
+Like a starfish, a sea urchin has five-fold radial symmetry.
+The arms have fused to form a spherical shell from which protective spines protrude.
+Here, the spines are thick to withstand the turbulent water of its shallow water habitat.
+This urchin is named for the fact that its spines were used to write on blackboards.
+A sea urchin uses tube feet on its underside to crawl over rocks.
+Its mouth is also on its underside, and its five jaws scrape up algae (microscopic plants) growing on the rock.
+Photographed in the Red Sea.

 Model release not required.
 Property release not required.